agntcy/app-sdk/SECURITY.md

 indicating the next steps in handling your report.

-If you've been unable to successfully draft a vulnerability report via GitHub or have not received a response during the alloted response window, please reach out via [oss-security@cisco.com](mailto:oss-security@cisco.com) contact email.
+If you've been unable to successfully draft a vulnerability report via GitHub or have not received a response during the allotted response window, please reach out via [oss-security@cisco.com](mailto:oss-security@cisco.com) contact email.

 After the initial reply to your report, the maintainers will endeavor to keep